 If your credit score is a bit below average, it might seem like you have a mountain to climb.
 You might even be wondering if the hard work is worth it; after all, what exactly are you getting out of it?
 Well, having a high credit score can make your life easier in a number of ways.
 Trust us, the hard work pays off in the long run!
 Here are some of the benefits of having a credit score in one of the top bands.

 1. More negotiating power

-This one can encompass a variety of areas, but it’s worth saying up top because of how useful it can be.
+This one can encompass a variety of areas, but it’s worth saying up front because of how useful it can be.
 Having a better credit score means you can negotiate with far more influence than usual.
 Whether that be negotiating credit card terms or sorting out a bank loan, you suddenly have much more of a say.
 It’s kind of like haggling if you had powers of persuasion.
 Because you have a history of being financially responsible, you get to call the shots and demand better rates.

 With this increased influence comes more confidence.
 If the bank that you usually deal with isn’t giving you the terms you’re after, having a top-notch credit score means you can walk away without hesitation and find a better deal elsewhere.
 You’re no longer at the beck and call of the banks.
 Feels good, doesn’t it?

 This isn’t as relevant for entry-level positions, but rather when you get further into your career.
 You might find as you move up the ranks in your chosen industry that prospective employers will start to conduct credit checks as part of their vetting process.
 This is especially relevant if you’re applying for a position that involves financial responsibility.
 As you can imagine, if a company is going to trust you with the handling of their finances, they want to see that you have yours in order.